LemmenAid/hooked-on-fish/README.md

 - [Creating and submitting a sitemap](https://developers.google.com/search/docs/advanced/sitemaps/build-sitemap)
 - [Managing your sitemaps and using sitemaps reports](https://support.google.com/webmasters/answer/7451001)
 - [Testing the robots.txt file](https://support.google.com/webmasters/answer/6062598)

 ***

-### Newsletter Marketing

-I have integrated a newsletter sign-up form into the application, allowing users to subscribe with their email addresses if they wish to receive updates and news.
-This provides an easy way for customers to stay informed about new products, special offers, and business updates.

-For convenience, users can unsubscribe at any time by following the link provided in their subscription confirmation email.

-***